mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 Splendid!

+Ok, what about the fact that our load balancer should incorporate concurrency and thread-safety?

-It is apparent that the load balancer must handle concurrent requests from different clients which can be issued at the same time, so we need to make sure that the state updates for
+It is apparent that the load balancer will have to handle concurrent requests from different clients which can be issued even the same time!
+So we need to make sure that the state updates for
 `Urls` is atomic.

 For that we can make use of `cats.effect.Ref`, however we need to distinguish between two completely separate problems:
 - forwarding requests to the backends and returning the response to the clients (main feature)
 - checking the health of the backend (secondary feature)

-So, clearly we see that we need to have something which will represent `Backends` and `HealthChecks` which also must incorporate atomicity:
+So, clearly we see that we need to have two separate instances which wrap `cats.effect.Ref`.
+We can name them as `Backends` and `HealthChecks`:

 ```scala
 package com.ghurtchu.loadbalancer.domain